Internal plastering - plastering

 - This GI expanded metal mesh should be fixed over the junction with quality nails for internal Plastering and external plastering.

 - The nails to be driven into the RCC beams or columns after drilling a hole and also over brick or block masonry directly.

 - The nails should be staggered and bent to protect the mesh support.

 - Over this, a thin coat of rich mix plaster application is advisable for better bondage and also to prevent cracks developed at later stage.
 This coat is to be cured for at least 3 days.

 - All vertical corners of external and internal plastering walls should provide with galvanized metal corner beads in order to safeguard against the damages to the corner angles.

 - As far as possible, for better durability, and preventive measures against cracks in plastering, all plain surfaces are to be finished in one stretch.

-- Mix recommended for Ceiling plastering is 1:3 and wall plastering is 1:6, should be mixed always in a water tight platform or use metal tray.
+- Mix recommended for Ceiling plastering is 1:3 and wall plastering or internal plastering or Internal render mix is 1:6, should be mixed always in a water tight platform or use metal tray.

 - The mixing should be in uniform colour and consume within 1 hour duration.

 - Reference leveling pads for thickness of plastering for all surfaces ( 12 mm for internal walls and 20 mm for External walls with two coats of plastering) to be fixed well in advance.